reypapin/Domain-Name-Classification-with-LLM/Readme.md

 ## References

-For more details on the research and methodologies used, please refer to the accompanying paper: *"Enhancing Cybersecurity: DGA Detection Using Large Language Models"* by Reynier Leyva La O et al.
+For more details on the research and methodologies used, please refer to the accompanying paper: *"LLMs for Domain Generation Algorithm Detection"* by Reynier Leyva La O et al.